erkovacs/ase-iot-erko/README.md

 ## For ASE-COAP-ERKO

  COAP Client and Server can be run using the following steps:
- - In a terminal provide a runtime key and run server `KEY=testpassword1234 npm run coap-server`
+ - In a terminal run server `npm run coap-server`
- - In a second terminal provide **the same** runtime key and run client `KEY=testpassword1234 npm run coap-client`
+ - In a second terminal run client `npm run coap-client`
  - Use `Ctrl+C` to kill either process (the business logic is very simple - a random "room temperature" is pushed to the server every 3000ms until the client is killed - the server responds with a status flag and some metadata)

 ## How it works
-The connection uses application-level encryption based on AES-128 in CBC mode with a pre-shared key provided as an environment variable and a known (hardcoded) IV.
+The connection uses application-level encryption based on RSA with N=2048.
+The Client and the Server each generate a key pair at runtime and exchange their public keys over a public (unsecure) channel, after which they will communicate over a secure channel using RSA Signatures and Encryption.
+The messages transmitted consists of two concatenated byte arrays - the signature, of known length, followed by the payload (simple JSON string) ex. `[signature][encrypted payload]`

 There are two scripts, one for the client and one for the server.
 They must be run in parallel so they can talk to each other over localhost: